Helen McKay and Berice Dudley, Authors, Accredited Public Speakers, and Workshop Facilitators,

 Melanie Winthrop, NZ Education Review.

 “Riotous Riddles” by Helen McKay and Berice Dudley – 501 fun riddles to keep young back seat passengers settled, preventing them from fighting – or – continually asking: “Are we there yet?” on long journeys.
 Riddles are a great literacy encouragement for children who are learning to read.

 “Links to Your Happiness ” by Helen McKay, is a book that promotes a positive focus for happier living.
 Links to Your Happiness, offers a simple strategy, to help people discover what makes them happy.
 This information gives insight into ways to enhance their existence.

 The book explores happiness – and its antithesis – unhappiness, the way stress affects our bodies and outlook, the perfection trap, our perceptions, the importance of laughter, the psychological benefits of colour and use of creative space.
 It suggests a simple strategy, to help people gain a happier, more positive focus for living.

 Helen says: “To be happy we need to refocus: to appreciate the miniscule, joyful, everyday occurrences that delight us and help develop a positive attitude.”

-This website also contains several articles published by Australian Storytelling (NSW) Inc. relating to stories, public speaking and storytelling.
+This website also contains articles published in the Australian Storytelling (NSW) Inc. newsletter relating to stories, public speaking and storytelling.